 I can’t make a list of best lunches in Austin and not include tacos.
 UT Austin students are really spoiled in that we have Torchy’s Tacos just north of campus, with some of the best tacos and queso you’ll ever try.
 My personal favorite is the ‘Mr. Orange’ Taco, made up of blackened salmon, grilled corn & black bean relish, cotija cheese and cilantro on a corn tortilla.
 The chips, guacamole and queso are all incredible as well, representing some of the best that Tex-Mex has to offer.

-As much as I love cheesy gueso and greasy french fries, sometimes all I want is a good salad.
+As much as I love cheesy gueso and greasy French fries, sometimes all I want is a good salad.
 The Sweetgreen location right on Guad is perfect for this craving, providing healthy, whole ingredients to students all day long.
 I love to pick up a custom salad on my way home from class.
-The spicy broccoli is a personal favorite, but all of the ingredients are fresh and make the best salads.
+The spicy broccoli is a personal favorite, but all of the ingredients are fresh and make the best salads in Austin.

 Sometimes a student just wants a little bit of a nicer, sit-down meal for lunch.
 When I have the time, Josephine House is my top pick.
 This cute spot is a short drive from campus and features great options that don’t break the bank.
 Personally, I’m a huge fan of the Avocado Toast.
 But, items like the Big Chopped Salad and rice bowl have received rave reviews as well.